marijnh/Eloquent-JavaScript/14_dom.md

 objects, by taking the property names of the first object in the data.

-Add the resulting table to the element with an `id` attribute of `"mountains"`, so that it becomes visible in the document.
+Add the resulting table to the element with an `id` attribute of `"mountains"` so that it becomes visible in the document.

 {{index "right-aligning", "text-align (CSS)"}}